takarik/takarik/README.md

 # takarik

-A lightweight web framework for Crystal, providing routing, controllers, and views.
+A lightweight web framework for Crystal.